vzakharchenko/forge-sql-orm/README.md

 3. Filters the results to include only groups with more than one record (`HAVING COUNT(*) > 1`).
 4. Sorts the final results in ascending order by count (`ORDER BY count ASC`).
 5. Executes the SQL query and returns the duplicate records.

 ---

-Below is the plain text version of the additional section for Optimistic Locking.
-You can copy and paste it directly into your README:

----